nottherealalanturing/referral_app_management/always_check_me.md

 2. The previous favicon was was shrunk so I updated it
 3. I added the screen breakpoints in the `global.css` file

+## Dorcas
+1. please update the breakpoint and add the global css to the index.html and the font awesome is twice on the index.html

 TODO -
 page padding